- Location: Michigan

 - Pass a vision test and meet the Secretary of State's designated health standards

 NOTE: Hearing-impaired applicants can request a sign language interpreter or bring one they know.
-Applicants with a poor grasp of the English language can use a spoken language interpreter and/or request a printed translation of the written exam in one of many languages.
+Applicants with a poor grasp of the English language can use a spoken language interpreter and/or request a printed translation of the written exam.

 Somewhere down the road you'll need a car to take Michigan's road test.
 Having a car will allow you to practice on your own, giving you valuable driving experience.